vortexlab-uclouvain/flups/README.md

 - `COMM_NONBLOCK`: if specified, the code will use the non-blocking communication pattern instead of the all to all version.
 - `PERF_VERBOSE`: requires an extensive I/O on the communication pattern used.
 For performance tuning and debugging purpose only.
 - `NDEBUG`: use this flag to remove various checks inside the library
+- `PROF`: allow you to use the build-in profiler to have a detailed view of the timing in each part of the solve

 :warning: You may also change the memory alignement and the FFTW planner flag in the `flups.h` file.

 ### How to use a solver?

+#### Detailed reference
+For a detailed view of the API, have a look at @ref flups.h

+#### FLUPS in a nutshell
 To use the solver, you first need to create a topology
 ```cpp
 int  axis      = 0;              // aligned along the first dimension